aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 | SSH		| TCP		| 22			|0.0.0.0/0|
 | Custom TCP Rule	|TCP	|8888		|0.0.0.0/0|

-All of the steps described above can be summarised in the following CLI commands:
+All of the steps described above can be summarised in the following CLI commands if you don't want to go through the launch wizard in the web console:

 ```shell
 # create security group